The Findhorn Village Conservation Company

 Freelance Development Project Officer

-The Company is looking to appoint a creative freelance Development Project Officer with specific responsibility for the newly aquired land and garages in Findhorn village.
-Further details can be found via the "Garages" page of this site.
-Please note the closing date is 16th March 2018.
+The Company has appointed David Maclean, a creative freelance Development Project Officer, with specific responsibility for the newly aquired land and garages in Findhorn village.

 Exciting News: Garage site purchase successfully concluded!